hms-dbmi/chromoscope/docs/how-to-use.md

 - You can click on a sample in this view to analyze them using three visualizations which are in the following sections.
 - You can also browse [PCAWG Data](/public-data-config?id=pcawg-data) or [load a small number of your datasets](/data-config?id=loading-data-through-interface).

-?> You can find this view by clicking on a ≡ button shown on the left-top corner of the browser.
+?> You can find this view by clicking on a ≡ button shown on the top-left corner of the browser.

 ### Genome View
 The genome view shows the selected sample in a circular visualization.
 This uses the visual representations that are similar to the ones on the [cohort view](#cohort-view) but shows several additional tracks, such as chromosome ideograms and putative drivers.